geotribu/gischat/README.md

 ---

-Gischat API backend for chatting with your tribe in GIS tools like QGIS, QField and many other to come
+Gischat API backend for chatting with your tribe in GIS tools like QGIS (using [QTribu](https://github.com/geotribu/qtribu) plugin available [from official plugin repository](https://plugins.qgis.org/plugins/qtribu/), QField and other to come

 ---